Inside: The hum of a happy hive reminds me of how bees can help us connect to our environment.

-After the fireworks last Wednesday evening, at nearly midnight, one of our friends pointed to the top-bar hive and asked if we keep a fan in there.
+After our July 4th fireworks, at nearly midnight, one of our friends pointed to the top-bar hive and asked if we keep a fan in there.

 “No,” I said, confused.
 “No fan.”

 “So what’s making all that noise?” he asked.

 I then realized he was asking about the hum coming from that very busy hive.
 It always reminds me of the thrum of a refrigerator or the purr of a cat.
 But here was a non-beekeeper comparing it to an electric fan.
 Fair enough.

 “What are they doing?” he queried.
 “I thought bees would be quiet at night, sleeping or something.”

 My husband explained how the bees cool the hive and why they must remove water from the nectar.
 He explained how the bees set up air currents with their wings, and how the collective work of thousands sounds like a well-oiled machine.

 It also occurred to me that the fireworks—which I had been torching only 40 feet from the hive—probably agitated the bees as well, adding to the commotion within.

 This discussion of hive sounds reminded me that beekeeping engages all the senses, not just some.
 We see them, hear them, and smell them.
 We enjoy the taste of their honey and recoil from the burn of their stings.
 Very few activities engage us as completely—and as viscerally—as beekeeping.

 The hum of a happy hive also reminds me of how beekeeping ties our thoughts into other aspects of the environment.
 The bees are noisy because it is hot, because they have lots of nectar to cure, or because humans are doing obnoxious things.
 Bees cause us to think about assaults on the environment, things like pesticides, climate change, urbanization—and even fireworks.